otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-08-vite-sveltekit-deployment/README.md

 ## Hard Exercises

-These exercises require independent research and problem-solving.
-Completing them deepens your understanding and supports higher marks in the Project assessment.

 ---

-### Hard Task 1 - Layout and Navigation
+### Hard Task 1 - Layout and Navigation ⚠️ Self-Directed

 Create a persistent navigation bar across all pages using `+layout.svelte`.
 The nav bar should include links to all static routes and highlight the currently active route.

-Research the `page` store from `$app/state` to determine the current URL path.

 📖 Reference: [SvelteKit Layouts](https://svelte.dev/docs/kit/routing#layout)

 ---

-### Hard Task 2 - Transitions and Animations
+### Hard Task 2 - Transitions and Animations ⚠️ Self-Directed

 Add page transitions and element animations using Svelte's built-in `transition:` and `animate:` directives.

-Research `fly`, `fade`, and `slide` from `svelte/transition` and apply them to at least two components from the exercises above.
+Apply `fly`, `fade`, and `slide` from `svelte/transition` to at least two components from the exercises above.

 📖 Reference: [Svelte Transitions](https://svelte.dev/docs/svelte/transition)